 Notes, quotes and video from Thursday's practice:

-See what he had to say after that, when the questions started flowing:
+See what he had to say about his team's preparation for the Sun Devils: